UNIVERSITY OF WISCONSIN River Falls

 5. Are Chromebooks sufficient?
 Chromebook and tables are not sufficient to meet the minimum expectations of our online courses.

 1. Is advanced preparation for course engagement required?
 Yes.
-Courses are delivered in an 8-week format and faculty require work before the start of the 8-week session.
+Courses are often delivered in an 8-week format, and faculty may require work before the start of the 8-week session.
 It is important to plan for advanced preparation for synchronous class sessions.
 Your faculty member will share their expectations with the class.

 1. How will I be able to interact with faculty and others in the program?
 There is a mix of engagement opportunities: one-on-one meetings with the faculty, team projects with others in your classes, research opportunities with faculty, semester 'chats' with classmates, and opportunities to participate in extra-curricular competitions.